 Coorg was called Scotland of India by the Britishers during their visit in the 19th century to this quaint little town of Karnataka.
 Once you enter the geographical boundaries of this hill town, you will realise the place has done true justice to its nickname.
 Coorg is famous for the surreal beauty of nature and the hills of the Western Ghats covered by the mist of clouds and accompanied by the pleasant weather.
 To enjoy the best views that Coorg has to offer, you must visit Raja's Seat - a small garden adorned with the flowers affording a view of the majestic hills of the Western Ghats.
 Mandalpatti viewpoint is another spot which offers the awe-gaping view of the lush green beauty of Coorg along with the experience of trekking amid the hills of Western Ghats.

 If there is one thing that defines Coorg the best, then it has to be the infinite regal fields of coffee plantations.
 Coorg is one of the highest producers of coffee in India.
 You must visit the Tata plantation trails of coffee in Coorg and enjoy the freshly brewed coffee made from the fresh cocoa beans.
 To gain the best experience you can also choose to stay at one of the resorts located right in the centre of coffee fields.
-Another precious thing that Coorg boasts of proudly is the Indian spices that are grown here and are considered the best in the world, as it is grown in the shade.
+The coffee grown in Coorg is apparently the best mild coffee in the world, as it is grown in the shade.
 Coorg is popular for the plantation of ?Arabica? (which requires an altitude of 3,300 feet to 4,900 feet above the sea level), and ?Robusta? (requiring an altitude of 1,600 feet to around 3,300 feet above the sea level).
 It is necessary for coffee to be grown around a lot of trees and shade, as it would prevent soil erosion.
 Coorg has about 270 species of trees listed.
 An ideal rain of 60 to 80 inches is required for the plantation of coffee.
 Very cold weather is not suitable for the growth of coffee.
 The temperature ideal for the growth of coffee is between 23 degrees Celsius, and 28 degree Celsius.